festvox/speech_tools/doc/estwagon.md

 For sample sets with continuous predictees Wagon uses the variance times number of sample points.
 The variance alone could be used by this overly favour very small sample sets.
-As the test thatuses the impurity is trying to minimise it over a partitioning of the data, multiple each part with the number of samples will encourage larger partitions, which we have found lead to better decision trees in general.
+As the test that uses the impurity is trying to minimise it over a partitioning of the data, multiple each part with the number of samples will encourage larger partitions, which we have found lead to better decision trees in general.